 What This Statute Prohibits

-When buying or selling real property in Arizona, third-party providers sometimes offer property disclosure reports.
-This statute draws a firm line: those providers cannot claim their reports are required by law, that any party must purchase one to comply with disclosure requirements, or that the report covers conditions beyond its actual scope.
+When buying or selling real property, third-party providers sometimes offer disclosure reports.
+This statute draws a firm line.
+Those providers cannot falsely claim their reports are required by law.

 It is unlawful for a third party provider offering a disclosure report pursuant to section 33-423 to represent in marketing materials, contracts or by any other means any of the following: 1.
 That such a disclosure report is required by any law to be purchased.
 2. That a buyer, a seller or a person licensed pursuant to title 32, chapter 20 who represents a buyer or seller is required to comply with section 33-423 by purchasing a third party disclosure report.

-A.R.S. § 33-424(A)The goal is straightforward: protect consumers and real estate professionals from misleading marketing.
-A seller's obligation to disclose known property conditions under A.R.S.
-33-423 does not require purchasing any third-party product.
+A.R.S. § 33-424(A)The goal is simple: protect consumers and real estate professionals from misleading marketing.
+A seller must disclose known property conditions.
+But no law requires buying a third-party product to do so.

 Enforcement and Penalties